 The CAEL team draws great strength from its varied set of backgrounds and skills.
 But we hold one very important quality in common: dedicated expertise in forging the connections between learning and work that adult learners—and their communities—depend on for social mobility and economic equity.

-Vice President, Consulting
+Vice President, Initiatives

-He was the lead on projects with state systems and consortia in Alabama, Illinois, Massachusetts, Missouri, Montana, North Carolina, Ohio, Rhode Island, Tennessee, Utah, Virginia, West Virginia, Wisconsin, several multi-state projects, and Australia while assisting on state projects in Arizona, California, Colorado, Maine, Michigan, Mississippi, New Hampshire, South Carolina, and Texas.
+He was the lead on projects with state systems and consortia in Alabama, California, Connecticut, Delaware, Illinois, Kentucky, Massachusetts, Missouri, Montana, North Carolina, Ohio, Rhode Island, South Carolina, Tennessee, Utah, Virginia, West Virginia, Wisconsin, several multi-state projects, Australia, and Singapore while assisting on state projects in Arizona, Colorado, Florida, Maine, Michigan, Mississippi, New Hampshire, Texas, Oklahoma, Oregon, Pennsylvania, and Washington.
 Finch is the author of “The Adult Learner: A Critical Ally for State Economic Development” in the Council of State Government’s Book of the States 2016 and “Adult Learners: Activating Prior Knowledge and Acquiring New Skills” in the Federal Reserve Bank of Atlanta’s 2018 Investing in America’s Workforce: Improving Outcomes for Workers and Employers.

 Before joining CAEL, Finch was the Assistant Director for Postsecondary Completion Initiatives for the Tennessee Higher Education Commission (THEC).
 He directed and coordinated grant-funded policy and program initiatives in adult education and CPL.